GfellerLab/MetacellAnalysisTutorial/docs/21-MC_construction_discrete.md

-# Constructing metacells (for 'discrete' data)
+# Constructing metacells (for 'discrete' data) {#Metacell-construction-chapter}

-In this chapter, we will demonstrate metacell construction using three different methods.
-MetaCell-2 (MC2) and SEACells in Pyhton and SuperCell in R.
+In this chapter, we will demonstrate metacell construction using three different methods: SuperCell in R, MetaCell-2 (MC2) and SEACells in Pyhton.

-For this, we will use a dataset of PBMCs from study.
-This dataset contains 30K cells and ...
-This is an example of a complex dataset with well defined cells types.
-For an example of more continuous data, see chapter \@ref(MC-continuous)
+For this, we will first use a dataset of PBMCs from study.
+This dataset contains around 3K cells which is an example of a dataset with well defined cell types.
+For an example of more continuous data, see chapter \@ref(MC-continuous).